-In many cities people marched through the streets, waving black-red-golden flags and demanding unity, freedom of the press, freedom of assembly, arming of the people and a national German parliament that would represent the citizens, not only the monarchs.
-Nonetheless, most Germans would accept a constitutional monarchy and preferred a peaceful transition.
-Caught by surprise and off guard, the rulers of the small and medium German states gave in to the “demands of March” and appointed liberal ministers, the “March ministers”.
-The Federal Council released censorship of the press and declared black-red-golden as national flag.
+Nonetheless, most Germans preferred a peaceful transition and would accept a constitutional monarchy.
+Caught by surprise and off guard, the rulers of the small and medium German states gave in.
+They even appointed liberal ministers, the “March ministers”.
+Similarly, the Federal Convention, the central institution of the German Confederation, released press censorship and declared the colors black-red-golden as the national flag.

 In our region there were democratic clubs too.
 At Bonn University, professor Gottfried Kinkel from Oberkassel and his student Carl Schurz from Liblar had become friends, they founded the “Bonner Zeitung” and advocated democratic reforms.

 National Assembly in St. Paul’s cathedral, Frankfurt